 The Difference Between Everyday Costs in New Zealand and the USA

 From the serene landscapes of New Zealand to the bustling streets of the United States, the cost of living can vary significantly, impacting everything from groceries to housing.
-Kiwi local Rachel examines some of her purchases and experiences from her recent travels through the US, and uncovers the surprising distinctions in the financial landscape of each country’s residents with the help of PocketSmith’s Global Household Spending Snapshot.
+Kiwi local Rachel examines some of her purchases and experiences from her recent travels through the US, and uncovers the surprising distinctions in the financial landscape of each country’s residents with the help of PocketSmith’s Global Spending Map.

 Standing in the supermarket aisle, I sent my mum a photo of cheese